simonoff/zmk-config/keymap.md

-# Custom Corne Keyboard Layout
+# Thumb-Mod Corne Keyboard Layout

+This is a keyboard layout for the 3x5 variant of the corne keyboard, with all modifiers on thumb keys via hold-tap keys.

 The keyboard layout is specified in markdown, to make it easier to read and write ([prettier](https://prettier.io) can take care of aligning the table columns).